Ravi Jayewardene

 Captain Ravindra "Ravi" Vimal Jayewardene (22 April 1936 - 2 April 2017) was a Sri Lankan aviator and sports shooter.
 He was the son of President J. R. Jayewardene and served as the National Security Adviser in his father's administration.

 Early life

-The only child of J. R. Jayewardene and Elina Jayewardene, Ravi was educated at S. Thomas' Preparatory School and at Royal College Colombo.
+He was the only child of J. R. Jayewardene and Elina Jayewardene, Ravi was educated at S. Thomas' Preparatory School and at Royal College Colombo.

 Military service

 Avoiding a political career, he joined George Steuart Group after completing school and thereafter joined the volunteer force of the Ceylon Army and following training at the Volunteer Force Training Centre he was commissioned as a Second Lieutenant in the 2nd (V) Ceylon Light Infantry in 1956.
 He was mobilized for internal security duties and commanded light infantry troops in Panadura during the 1958 Riots.
 Having been mobilized regularly, he transferred to a regular commission in 1959, but was sent on compulsory leave following the 1962 attempted coup.

 He competed in the 50 metre rifle, prone event at the 1964 Summer Olympics.
 In 1966, he left the army with the rank of Captain.